 The Tony Hotel South Beach is an historic Art Deco gem nestled in the heart of South Beach, with an exclusive rooftop pool and bar overlooking the Atlantic Ocean and unrivaled hospitality from staff members who will know you by name.
 It boasts 74 beautifully appointed rooms within steps of the beach, where your complimentary lounge chair and beach towel awaits.
 No detail is too small for our hotel team as we strive to create a memorable experience for our guests.
-The Tony offers al fresco dining at WISH Restaurant and Garden in a beautiful courtyard setting in the main building, and a memorable “people-watching” experience at the iconic News Café (re-opening May 2022) in the ground floor of the adjacent Ocean Drive building.
+The Tony offers al fresco dining at WISH Restaurant and Garden in a beautiful courtyard setting in the main building.
 Amenities include the exclusive rooftop pool, a fitness center with a Peloton and gym equipment, and complimentary VIP access to the Wynwood Walls, the internationally acclaimed outdoor street art museum located just five miles away in Miami’s trendiest neighborhood.

 The Tony Hotel South Beach was originally designed and built in 1939 by L. Murray Dixon, a master architect responsible for many of the Art Deco buildings that line Collins Avenue and Ocean Drive.
 Dixon’s signature style, embodied in this hotel, included streamlined curves, jutting towers, window “eyebrows,” and neon.
 Originally named The Tiffany (and subsequently renamed The Hotel of South Beach), the hotel’s rooftop “Tiffany” spire is an historic landmark, towering majestically over Collins Avenue for more than 80 years.
 In 1985, legendary placemaker Tony Goldman visited South Beach for the first time and fell in love.
 He saw past the blight and dilapidated buildings that plagued South Beach at the time and envisioned the American Riviera.
 He spent the next 27 years of his life leading the renaissance of South Beach, fighting to preserve its history while also envisioning its future as a pedestrian destination where people from all walks of life could enjoy its natural beauty in an inclusive community.
 Tony Goldman bought and methodically restored the hotel, among other properties, and in 1998 enlisted fashion designer Todd Oldham to infuse the hotel with the rich colors, shapes, and textures emblematic of the Art Deco era.
 The renaming of the hotel as The Tony Hotel South Beach in 2022, on the tenth anniversary of his passing, was a fitting tribute to Tony Goldman by his family, who still own and operate the hotel to this day.